 An African safari can take you to some of the most remote wilderness destinations the continent has to offer.
 But wherever you are in Africa the skies at night provide the most incredible views of the galaxies you will ever encounter.
-For a true lifetime experience of Africa, sleeping out under the stars simply cannot be beaten.
-Here are our favorite star beds of Africa.
+For a true lifetime experience, a star bed in Africa and sleeping out under the stars simply cannot be beaten.

 Find your perfect star bed…

 Forget the roughly hammered together tree houses of your childhood.
 These star beds are the ultimate bush bedrooms.
-A comfortable bed made up with crisp, white linen and a down duvet; a bathroom with a toilet and possibly a shower.
+A comfortable bed made up with crisp, white linen and a down duvet, a bathroom with a toilet and possibly a shower too that ensures you’re completely comfortable during the night.

 Little Kulala – Namibia